-In-situ SERS study of surface plasmon resonance enhanced photocatalytic reaction using bifunctional Au@CdS core–shell nanocomposite
+In situ SERS study of surface plasmon resonance enhanced photocatalytic reactions using bifunctional Au@CdS core–shell nanocomposites†

 Surface plasmon resonance (SPR) has been utilized in many fields, such as surface-enhanced Raman spectroscopy (SERS) and solar energy conversion.
-Here we developed a Au@CdS core–shell nanostructure, a bifunctional nanoparticle, used as efficiet catalyst for SPR enhanced photocatalytic degradation, and as a substrate for in-situ SERS detection of methylene blue (MB) and p-nitrophenol (pNTP).
-With integration of a Au nanoparticle into a CdS shell, degradation process was significantly accelerated under 500 nm long-pass (λ 500 nm) visible light irradiation, which was caused by the injection of hot electrons.
-Moreover, a highly uniform, monolayer film of Au@CdS nanoparticles (NPs) has been prepared and used as both SERS substrate and catalyst.
-The decomposition of MB molecules and nitrogen coupling reaction of PNTP were observed during the 638 nm laser illumination.
-We demonstrate that the plasmonic core-semiconductor shell nanocomposite can be a promising material for photocatalysis and in-situ SERS study.
+Here we developed an Au@CdS core–shell nanostructure, a bifunctional nanoparticle, used as an efficient catalyst for SPR enhanced photocatalytic degradation, and as a substrate for in situ SERS detection of methylene blue (MB) and p-nitrophenol (pNTP).
+With integration of an Au nanoparticle into a CdS shell, the degradation process was significantly accelerated under 500 nm long-pass (λ > 500 nm) visible light irradiation, which was caused by the injection of hot electrons.
+Moreover, a highly uniform, monolayer film of Au@CdS nanoparticles (NPs) has been prepared and used as both a SERS substrate and catalyst.
+The decomposition of MB molecules and nitrogen coupling reaction of pNTP were observed during the 638 nm laser illumination.
+We demonstrate that a plasmonic core-semiconductor shell nanocomposite can be a promising material for photocatalysis and in situ SERS study.